 Alamosa Skatepark was commissioned in 2004 to be the City’s second in-ground large scale skatepark.
 The majority of the City’s other existing skateparks are typical bowls with radiused transitions and limited “streetscape” elements.
 It draws inspiration from Albuquerque’s extensive arroyo system as well as site specific elements in the City that are now off-limits to skating.
 Various elements are incorporated in a cohesive site plan that responds to current trends in the sport.

-Among skaters, the response to the park has been highly positive because features of the park mimic places like Civic Plaza and the University of New Mexico, where skating is no longer allowed.
-Because of its public, park-like features such as grassy lawns and walkways, it also draws non-skaters, resulting in a wide range of visitors.
+Among skaters, the response to the park has been highly positive, partly because features of the park mimic places like Civic Plaza and the University of New Mexico, where skating is no longer allowed.
+With its public, park-like features such as grassy lawns and walkways, it also draws non-skaters, resulting in a wide range of visitors.

 Alamosa skatepark has been featured in several magazines and videos, as well as being a case study in the 11th edition of Architectural Graphic Standards.
-It was also the site of a national contest and numerous smaller events.
+It was also the site of a national skateboarding contest and has hosted numerous smaller events.